 Parents are expected to send their children to school dressed appropriately and modestly.
-Teachers and Administration will make every effort to enforce the uniform policy but rely on the parents to be supportive.
-If students come to school inappropriately dressed, they will be required to do one of the following:

-- 1. Call home for proper clothing. - 2.
-Change into an extra uniform, socks, or belt that will be provided by the school.
+Teachers and administration will make every effort to enforce the uniform policy but rely on parents to be supportive.
+If students come to school inappropriately dressed, they will be asked to either call home for appropriate clothing or change into an extra uniform, socks, or belt that will be provided by the school.